katedata/Natural-Language-Processing-Project/README.md

 ***
 Assignment for Natural Language Processing

-## Analysis of 2000 Tweets from the Boston Bruins Hockey Team who are in the playoffs for the Stanley Cup. (@NHLBruins)
+## Analysis of 2000 Tweets from the Boston Bruins Hockey Team who are in the playoffs for the Stanley Cup.
+Their first round opponents is the Toronto Maple Leafs.
+The Bruins are currently 3-1 in the series. (@NHLBruins)

 ## Bar Plot of Common Words
 ![image1](https://user-images.githubusercontent.com/37115533/39056622-3b15ea52-4485-11e8-9ab6-dd821c421a96.png)